maddy-tech-hub/maddy-notebook/docs/dotnet/dotnet-quick-idea.md

 Non-clustered index stores pointers to table data.

 66. **What is Normalization?**
-Normalization reduces data redundancy.
+Normalization simply means organizing data so it’s stored efficiently without duplicates.

 67. **What is Denormalization?**
-Denormalization improves read performance by adding redundancy.
+Denormalization is combining or adding redundant data to a database to make queries faster.

 68. **What is Transaction?**
 Transaction is a sequence of operations executed as a single unit.